 A blue-printed, standard-set written paper comprising five questions each worth 20 marks.
-Generally each question integrates three clinical subject areas in addition to Law / Professionalism and Dental Public Health.
-From 16 subjects, the finals paper covers 15 within the five questions developed.
-Each finals paper always contains part of a question relating to the management of a medical emergency.
-This paper will be blind-double marked with discrepancies agreed by markers
+Generally, each question integrates three clinical subject areas in addition to Dental Public Health and the possible inclusion of Healthcare Law / Professionalism providing the subject is not delayed.
+From 16 subjects, the finals paper covers 14 subjects within the five questions developed.
+Each finals paper always contains part of a question relating to the management of a medical emergency incorporated into one of the questions.